 Data on people who started antiretroviral therapy and TB preventive treatment should be recorded daily and reported quarterly to the national or subnational level.
 They should be consolidated annually and reported to UNAIDS.

-- Age (<5 years, 5-15 years, 15+ years). - Cities and other administrative areas of epidemiologic importance.
+Age (<5 years, 5-15 years, 15+ years).